-This paper try to discuss how different regions providing stratigraphies and stratigraphic statistical studies can be compared, in order to discuss chronological transitions among types or typological families related to the middle Imperial period.
+This paper tries to discuss how different regions providing stratigraphies and stratigraphic statistical studies can be compared, in order to discuss chronological transitions among types or typological families related to the middle Imperial period.
 The goal is thus the discussion of the typological chronologies, but also the discussion of possible different regional chronologies among the same type or the same typological family.
 The geographic and temporal analysis undertaken may propose, at least as future approaches, comparative studies on stratigraphic and statistical results from different areas of the Empire, as a methodology for the understanding of the typological evolutions of lamps.

-With regard to Italia, data shows that Volute-type family reaches the first half of the second century A.D., sharing the market with Disc-type family, while Firmalampen is a secondary family.
-Disc-type lamps are produced probably until the second half of the third century.
-Dressel 28 and 30 may begin in A.D.
-200+ and set up the market leadership in A.D.
-225-250, with strong opposition of Disc-type family.
-Disc-derivated type seems to start slightly later than Dressel 28 and 30, in A.D.
-225-250.
+With regard to Italy, data shows that Volute-type family reaches the first half of the 2nd century A.D., sharing the market with Discus-type family, while Firmalampen is a secondary family.
+Discus-type lamps are produced probably until the second half of the 3rd century.
+Dressel 28 and 30 may begin in 200+ A.D. and set up the market leadership in 225-250 A.D., with strong opposition of Discus-type family.
+Discus- type derivated seems to start slightly later than Dressel 28 and 30, in 225-250 A.D.
 With regard to Dacia: this area confirms Ostia.
-Volute-type is still produced in the first half of the second century A.D., but trade is headed by Firmalampen, followed by Disc-type family.
+Volute-type is still produced in the first half of the 2nd century A.D., but trade is headed by Firmalampen, followed by Discus-type family.
 Firmalampen is a regional fashion, much more important statistically in Dacia than in Italy.
-Disc-type family (and Firmalampen as a parallel-type family) dominates until the late third century A.D.
-Dacia (occupied until 271 A.D.) has never produced later shapes as Dressel 27 and 28, while there was an incipient production of Dressel 30 and Disc-type derivated.
-Dressel 28 and 30 apparently begin earlier in the Italic region, during A.D.
-225-250, while Dacia remains more conservative in their consumption of lamps, in the central third century A.D., being Disc-type and Firmalampen the main morphologies.
+Discus-type family (and Firmalampen as a parallel-type family) dominates until the late 3rd century A.D.
+Dacia (occupied until 271 AD) has never produced later shapes as Dressel 27 and 28, while there was an incipient production of Dressel 30 and Discus-type derivated.
+Dressel 28 and 30 apparently begin earlier in the Italic region, during 225-250 A.D., while Dacia remains more conservative in their consumption of lamps, in the central 3rd century AD, being Discus-type and Firmalampen the main morphologies.
 With regard to the Danubian area: it reinforces the proposals obtained from Dacia.
-Disc-type derivated is already important in the third century A.D., unlike the Italic region, when Dressel 28, Dressel 27 and Dressel 30 seem to face a strong opposition in non-Italic markets.
-In this sense, it is more reasonable the understanding of the values reached by the Disc-type derivated family, already significant, above all in Ratiaria.
-In Ratiaria and Dacia, there is just a scarce amount of transitional models Disc-type/Dressel 28 and the late type Dressel 30.
+Discus-type derivated is already important in the 3rd century AD, unlike the Italic region, when Dressel 28, Dressel 27 and Dressel 30 seem to face a strong opposition in non-Italic markets.
+In this sense, it is more reasonable the understanding of the values reached by the Discus-type derivated family, already significant, above all in Ratiaria.
+In Ratiaria and Dacia, there is just a scarce amount of transitional models Discus-type/Dressel 28 and the late type Dressel 30.

-With regard to Hispania, the large amount of lamps allows safe conclusions on the morphological evolution of lamps consumed in Tarraco and Pollentia, around A.D.
-270+, and Los Matagallares (third century A.D.).
-It attests the predominance of the Disc-type family, while late shapes Dressel 28, Dressel 30 and Disc-derivated type remain secondary types, nevertheless more visible than in Dacia and Ratiaria.
+With regard to Hispania, the large amount of lamps allows safe conclusions on the morphological evolution of lamps consumed in Tarraco and Pollentia, around 270+ A.D., and Los Matagallares (3rd century AD).
+It attests the predominance of the Discus-type family, while late shapes Dressel 28, Dressel 30 and Discus-derivated type remain secondary types, nevertheless more visible than in Dacia and Ratiaria.
 Firmalampen are scarce in Hispania, being stronger in Dacia and even more in Ratiaria.